In real estate, price excites people—but legality protects them.

 • Start verification before booking

-• Final check before registration
+• Final verification before registration

 You must verify: